TheMajorMayhem/SmileDoJ/smile-doj-sop/legalfoundation.md

 ### Topics Covered:
 - Structure of the Penal Code (felonies, misdemeanors, infractions).
 - Key categories (violent crimes, drug offenses, property crimes).
-- Bill of Rights in [Server Name]—adaptations from real-world constitutions.
+- Bill of Rights in Smile RP—adaptations from real-world constitutions.
 - Where to find up-to-date laws and case precedents.

 ### Exercise: